nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **Q**: What is total profit, cost and revenue?<br>
 **A**: Total cost is the total amount of money incurred from adding items to the inventory.
-Revenue is the total amount of money gained from successfully selling items.
+Revenue is the total amount of money gained from successfully receiving orders and selling items.
 Profit = Revenue - Cost.

 **Q**: I have edited the cost price of my item.
 Why isn't the change reflected in my total cost?<br>
 **A**: BogoBogo adds the cost of an item to the total cost only upon the addition of the item into the inventory.
 Any